vsemionov/boomerang/rest_offline_pkg/README.md

 The output is the number of cleared objects per tracked model.

-### Synchronization and Model Relationships
+### Model Relationships

 Relationships between synchronized models are supported by the *NestedModelMixin* viewset mixin.
+It ensures the following:
+* read requests fail with http status 404 if the parent object does not exist or is deleted
+* write requests fail with http status 404 if the parent object does not exist
+  - write requests to objects with deleted parents are allowed in order to ease the synchronization of updated data

+To enable this mixin:
+1. Inherit your viewsets from it:
+2. Configure:

+#### Resource Nesting

+*NestedModelMixin* also supports nested viewsets, i.e. ones whose subsequent URL path components correspond to subsequent levels in the model relationship hierarchy.

-#### Resource Nesting and Aggregation
+#### Resource Aggregation

+*NestedModelMixin* also supports aggregate viewsets, i.e. ones that operate over more than one relationship level (e.g. on all grandchildren of an object, regardless of its direct children).

 ### Resource Quotas